Lrepp2/idea-120-responses-LREPP2/project-03-proposal.md

 Once the Genie gives her the wish she turns into a cat She decides if she wants to run to a shelter to get adopted or be a wild cat and explore Those are some of my initial ideas

+ok so i didnt do this at all i made it based off of Sav in out class she was a green jelly monster she thought it was silly